skylines-project/skylines/INSTALL.md

     # install PostGIS extensions into the PostgreSQL database
     $ psql -d skylines -c 'CREATE EXTENSION postgis;'
-    $ psql -d skylines -f /usr/share/postgresql/9.1/contrib/postgis-2.0/legacy_minimal.sql

     # install fuzzystrmatch extension into the database
     $ psql -d skylines -c 'CREATE EXTENSION fuzzystrmatch;'

-*Note: The location of the legacy_minimal.sql file may be different for other versions of PostgreSQL, PostGIS and other operating systems.
-See the appropriate documentation and websites for more information.*

 *Note: As of PostGIS 2.1.3, out-of-db rasters and all raster drivers are disabled by default.
 In order to re-enable these, you need to set the